Microsoft Teams usage report

 View the usage report

-You must be either a global admin, global reader, or Teams service admin to view the reports in Teams admin center.
+You must be either a global admin, global reader and reports reader, or Teams service admin to view the reports in Teams admin center.
 See Use Teams administrator roles to manage Teams to read about getting admin roles and permissions.

 In the left navigation of the Microsoft Teams admin center, click Analytics & reports > Usage reports.
 On the View reports tab, under Report, select Teams usage.